EricBanker12/ping-compensation/docs/source-md/commands.md

 * `info` - print basic info about current SP and configuration.

 * `strictdef` - switch for showing Brawler's Perfect Block messages if not rightfully showing(please do remember that this can cause crashes at very high ping).

-* `mount` - switch for blocking skills usage when mounting.

 * `off` - disable SP.
 In addition to that, you should not be: mounting, in battle, dead or using a skill.